esthercordova/game-of-gitts/a-sad-tale.md

 Regent.
 He is surely honorable and will lead a long and prosperous life.

 He died and everybody had time again to actually hang out with their loved ones instead of watching tv.
+Tadaa.